Viraj77/python-automation/python-automation/README.md

-# Python Beginner Basics
+# Python Beginner Basics Project

-This project contains simple Python scripts to help beginners understand the core concepts of Python programming.
-Each script demonstrates a basic topic with clear comments and examples.
+This project is designed for Python beginners and contains simple, well-commented code examples for all the fundamental concepts in Python.
+Each topic is covered in a separate file for easy learning and reference.

 ## Topics Covered
 - Variables and Data Types